trailblazer/trailblazer/README.md

 ## Gems

-Trailblazer is basically a mash-up of mature gems that have been developed over the past 8 years and are heavily used in the community.
+Trailblazer is basically a mash-up of mature gems that have been developed over the past 8 years and are used in hundreds and thousands of production apps.

 * Cells for view components
 * Reform * Virtus for coercion and Reform::Contract